laiwz/minimal/index.md

 ---

 # Welcome!
-I’m a Ph.D. student in economics at the [University of Maryland](https://www.umd.edu/).
+I’m a Ph.D.
+Candidate in economics at the [University of Maryland](https://www.umd.edu/).
 Prior to Maryland, I studied economics and mathematics at [Wuhan University](https://www.whu.edu.cn/).
 I'm interested in political economy, with focus on issues about China.

 # Research